romantomjak/romantomjak.com/content/posts/go-http-middleware.md

 Whooa... quite a lot going on there!
 Let's try to unpack it.

-The most interesting bit here of course is the _Printf_ statement that we injected just before calling the request handler.
+The most interesting bit here, of course, is the _Printf_ statement that we injected just before calling the request handler.
 In fact, it is quite possible to create a middleware that refuses to serve requests altogether.
 Like when an HTTP header is missing or rate limit was exceeded, etc.

 We can see our good 'ol `Middleware` type at work - when `AccessLog` is called, it will return the wrapped function, but because it also happens to be a closure - it will be able to use injected logger to log details about the request.